MummeF/basic-routing/README.md

 Make sure that your app supports typescript and JSX elements

-Important: You have to deinstall react-router-dom, if installed.
+Important: You have to uninstall react-router-dom, if installed.
 You can import every component from react-router-dom from this package.

 ### Installing